DanielWilliamClarke/DanielWilliamClarke/README.md

 - 📙 My website and blog: [danclarke.dev](https://danclarke.dev/)
 - 🔥 Buy some hot sauce from me or come see me at a market [thesauceforge.com](https://thesauceforge.com/)
 - 🧳 My Career so far: [Linkedin](https://www.linkedin.com/in/danielclarkesoftwareengineer/)
-- ⚡️ Focusing on building rock solid async distributed systems and engaging user experiences,
+- ⚡️ Focusing on building rock solid async distributed systems and engaging user experiences
-- 📩 Ask me about: Building Gunpla, Growing Chilis, fermentation and being a Dad
+  - 📩 Ask me about: building Gunpla, growing chilis, fermentation and being a dad